 This user has not added any information to their profile yet.

-I am a fully qualified counsellor, and an accredited member of the British Association for Counselling and Psychotherapy (BACP) and the National Counselling and Psychotherapy Society (NCS).
+I am a fully qualified counsellor, and an accredited member of the British Association for Counselling and Psychotherapy (BACP) and the National Counselling and Psychotherapy Society (NCPS).
 My specialism is on the impacts of trauma, from events such as accidents, violence, childhood neglect, adult and childhood sexual abuse, sexual trauma, domestic abuse and emotional abuse.
 But I also work with clients with many other issues, including depression, anxiety, panic attacks, low self-esteem, bereavement, stress, trauma, relationship issues, eating problems and body image issues.
 In addition to extensive counselling training, I also have additional training and skills in working with trauma, childhood sexual abuse, shame, dissociation, narcissistic injury and issues around eating and body image.
 I offer a free initial 30 minute Zoom session to discuss your counselling needs and to establish whether we are a good fit to work together.

 There are many ways of working, or 'modalities', in counselling.
 I work in an integrative way, which as the name suggests is a combined approach that brings together different elements of specific therapies.
 Integrative counselling takes the view that there is no single approach that can treat every client in all situations.
 Rather, each person deserves to be considered as an individual with a unique set of problems, and counselling techniques need to be tailored to your personal needs and circumstances.
 I work in a trauma-informed way with clients who have experienced trauma in their lives.